ISCHEMIC STROKE / ACUTE THERAPY

 Time is brain

-- in summary, the best outcome is achieved in patients with good collateral circulation and a large penumbra in whom rapid recanalization is achieved
+- in summary, the best outcome is achieved in patients with good collateral circulation and a large ischemic penumbra in whom rapid recanalization is achieved

 Prognostic factors of a good outcome